httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 {{!RFC6455}} ensures that non-WebSockets clients, especially XMLHttpRequest based clients, cannot make a WebSocket connection.
-Its primary mechanism for doing that is the use of Sec- prefixed request headers that cannot be created by XMLHttpRequest based clients.
+Its primary mechanism for doing that is the use of Sec- prefixed request headers that cannot be created by XMLHttpRequest-based clients.
 This specification addresses that concern in two ways:

 * The CONNECT method is prohibited from being used by XMLHttpRequest